Hi everyone, I hope you’re all well! Today I’m sharing a little fable I wrote with you all. I hope that you enjoy it!

 After a very short flight, the Wren and a very weak and weary Robin touched down on a cracked and crumbling piece of ground.

 The Robin could feel his little heart pounding hard as his entire body shook from overexertion, and his eyes seemed to refused to focus for a long time.

 When finally he could see clearly again, the Robin was astounded.
 He had never seen anything like it.

 In front of him stood the strangest forest he had ever seen.
 It seemed to be overgrown, with trees made of stone and glass which rose hundreds of feet in the air.
-Dotted up and down the length of the trees were large hollows out of which grew roots and vines that clung to the sides of the trees and stretched all the way down to the ground where they spread out in every direction.
+Dotted up and down the length of the trees were large hollows from which grew roots and vines that clung to the sides of the trees and stretched all the way down to the ground where they spread out in every direction.

 It looked just like the places his mother had always told him about – the places where the monsters used to live.
 Now, it was deserted and silent except for the sound of the wind as it blew through empty alleyways.